Building Your First Overlanding First Aid Kit

 When building your overlanding first aid kit, several factors should guide your choices.
 Trip duration and location are crucial.
 Consider the climate and terrain of your destination.
 For example, a desert trip requires different supplies than a forest expedition.

 Evaluate the number of people traveling.
 More individuals mean a need for additional equipment and supplies.
+For long trips, it's especially important to ensure your kit is adequately stocked to meet the needs of the group over an extended period.
 If children or elderly are part of the group, their specific needs should also be accounted for.

 Take into account any pre-existing medical conditions within your group.
 Ensure your kit has medications and resources to manage these conditions effectively.
 This could include items like epinephrine auto-injectors for allergies or insulin for diabetes.